-At the conclusion of the IEP Meeting, the IEP must be finalized and a copy must be provided to the parent/guardian.
-If all areas of the IEP have been discussed at the meeting but additional time is needed for the school team to finish the documentation to ensure it incorporates the discussions that occurred at the IEP meeting, then the school team and parent/guardian can complete an Agreement to Proceed with the IEP Meeting document (see also Agreement to Proceed with the IEP Meeting section).
-If the IEP Meeting concludes prior to all areas of the IEP being addressed, then the team must reconvene at a later date.
+At the conclusion of the IEP meeting, the IEP must be finalized and a copy must be provided to the parent/guardian as well as the Conference Recommendations form.
+If all areas of the IEP have been discussed at the meeting but additional time is needed for the school team to finish the documentation to ensure it incorporates the discussions that occurred at the IEP meeting, then the school team and parent/guardian can complete the Agreement to Proceed with the IEP Meeting form (see Agreement to Proceed with the IEP Meeting section).
+If the IEP meeting concludes prior to all areas of the IEP being addressed, then the team must reconvene at a later date.
 The meeting must be scheduled at a mutually agreed upon date, time, and location and proper notification (i.e., Notice of Conference) must be provided to the parent/guardian.
 Both meeting dates must be memorialized on the cover sheet of the IEP.